Loyalty Program for Small Business (2026 Guide)

 What is the best loyalty programme for a small business?

 The best loyalty programme for a small business is one your customers actually use.
-Digital stamp cards stored in Apple or Google Wallet have the highest adoption because there's nothing to download.
-FaveCard offers a Free plan ($0, no time limit) with unlimited customers — plus 30 days of Pro for every new account.
+Digital stamp cards on a customer's phone have the highest adoption because there's nothing to download — no app, no account creation.
+FaveCard offers a Free plan ($0, no time limit) with unlimited customers and a fully working digital loyalty card.
+Every new account also gets 30 days of Pro, including Apple & Google Wallet passes and custom branding.

 How much does a loyalty programme cost for a small business?